 San Cassiano – Hotel Rosa Alpina

-Not many places can beat the Rosa Alpina in little San Cassiano for its fusion of comfort and style – it’s a chic, family-run, luxury hotel in the village centre with a restaurant boasting two Michelin stars.
-A newer annex contains gorgeous suites, and there’s a lovely spa that even caters for children.
-See also Where to Stay in San Cassiano.
+Not many places can beat the Rosa Alpina in little San Cassiano for its fusion of comfort and style – it’s a chic, family-run, luxury hotel in the village centre which has been owned by the Pizzinini family since 1940 and houses one of the best restaurants in the area, the Michelin-starred St Hubertus.

 Val d’Isere – Les Barmes de l’Ours

-Les Barmes de l’Ours is where to stay if you’re rich and famous or simply if you want to be tucked away from the hustle and bustle.
+Les Barmes de l’Ours in Val d’Isere is where to stay if you’re rich and famous or simply if you want to be tucked away from the hustle and bustle.
 It is set at the bottom of La Face Olympic downhill course and walking distance to the resort centre.

 It has a wonderful spa and a Michelin-starred restaurant.
 Each of the four floors is decorated in a different style: from Scandinavian to contemporary.
-See also Where to Stay in Val d’Isere.

 Val Thorens – Altapura

 Artist and designer, Jocelyne Sibuet, famed for her gorgeous Les Fermes de Marie hotel, added her highest-altitude hotel, Altapura in Val Thorens, in 2011.
 The five-star has a chic bar, a choice of three restaurants, high-tech rooms and one of Jocelyne’s signature lush spas.
 The piste-side location is to die for, although it’s a hike from the main apres-ski in the village centre.